utahplt/chorex/README.md

 end
 ```

-You will need to make a module for every actor you specify at the beginning of `defchor` and mark which actor you&rsquo;re implementing like so:
+You will need to make a module for every actor you specify at the beginning of `defchor` and mark which actor you're implementing like so:

 ```elixir
 defmodule MyFirstActor do